How much does Wegovy cost?

 Is Wegovy covered by Medicaid?

-As a newly approved weight loss medication, Medicaid programs are playing catch up when it comes to Wegovy coverage, and not all state programs cover it at the time of writing.
+As a newly approved weight loss medication, Medicaid programs are playing catch up when it comes to Wegovy coverage, and not all state programs cover it at the time of publication.
 Check your plan’s formulary or contact your state Medicaid agency to see if Wegovy is covered.
 If Wegovy is covered, your Medicaid plan may require prior authorization.

 Wegovy vs. Ozempic Cost